fs.promises and FileHandle Cleanup

 readFile and writeFile on FileHandle

-Sometimes you open a file for one reason and then want a higher-level helper partway through.
-For example, you may need to inspect metadata before reading the whole file:
+Sometimes you open a file because you need one descriptor for a sequence of related operations.
+For example, you may want to inspect the file size before reading the whole file -

 const fh = await open('package.json', 'r');